tomhea/os_zero/README.md

 `hellos` is Hello World OS.
 You'll see that I'll give a name to every OS that I'm going to develop, until reaching `os_zero` - The complete one with the youtube.

 I managed to write a single character to UART (output), 'T', using a "putc" assembly function.
 Calling twice makes a "TT" print.
 That's awesome.
+I'll call this os `ttos`.

 I decided to go 32bit as I think that'll be enough for our end-goal.

 I decided about a rough "memory regions" partition (all hexadecimal numbers. `X:Y` means addresses from `X` up to `Y`, not including `Y`):
 - Stack: `FFFFFFF8` and downwords.
 The Ram is `80000000:100000000`
 - Fast syscalls: `80001000:80001800` (note that `gp=80001000`), so that's `gp:gp+800`. `putc` is at `gp+0`.
 I'll use the shortcut sysX for `gp+X`, so `putc` is `sys0`.
 - Global data: `80000800:80001000`, so `gp-800:gp`.
-I'll use the shortcut `gX` for `gp-1000+X`.
+I'll use the shortcut `g_X` for `gp-1000+X`.
 - Boot code: At `80000000`, jumps to the first code.
 - First code: At `80002000`.